Leonora Carrington: Mexico

 How Doth the Little Crocodile on Paseo de la Reforma.
 The statue was donated to Mexico City by Carrington in 2000 and was moved to its current location in 2006.

 After spending a year in New York, in 1942 Leduc and Carrington went to Mexico—where many European artists fled in search of asylum—which she grew to love and where she lived, on and off, for the rest of her life.

 When Carrington first came to Mexico she was preceded by the success of Surrealist exhibitions which allowed her to create many connections within the movement.
 Her connections within these Surrealist circles were influential in opening artistic doors that had long been closed to Mexican artists.
 After living in Mexico for seven years, Carrington held her first solo exhibition at the Galeria Clardecor.
 Much of the initial response from the public was very encouraging, and for months afterwards the press published positive and approving reviews.

 After spending part of the 1960s in New York City, Carrington lived and worked in Mexico once again.
 While in Mexico she was asked, in 1963, to create a mural which she named El Mundo Magico de los Mayas, and which was influenced by folk stories from the region.
 The mural is now located in the Museo Nacional de Antropología in Mexico City.

-In 1973 Carrington designed Mujeres conciencia, a poster for the Women's Liberation movement in Mexico, depicting a 'new Eve'.
-In the 1970s women artists of previous waves and generations responded to the more liberal climate and movement of the array of feminist waves.
+In 1973 Carrington designed Mujeres conciencia, a poster for the Women's Liberation movement in Mexico, depicting a 'new Eve.'
+In the 1970s, female artists of previous waves and generations responded to the more liberal climate and movement of the array of feminist waves.
 Many pushed the issues of women's liberation and consciousness within their work while others spoke out on issues instead of making art.
-Carrington frequently spoke about women's "legendary powers" and the need for women to take back "the rights that belonged to them".
+Carrington frequently spoke about women's "legendary powers" and the need for women to take back "the rights that belonged to them."
 Many artists involved in surrealism regarded women to be useful as muses but not as artists in their own right.
 Carrington was adopted as a femme-enfant by the Surrealists because of her rebelliousness against her upper-class upbringing.

 Carrington primarily focused on psychic freedom in the belief that such freedom cannot be achieved until political freedom is also accomplished.
 Through these beliefs Carrington understood that "greater cooperation and sharing of knowledge between politically active women in Mexico and North America" was important for emancipation.
 Carrington's political commitment led to her winning the Lifetime Achievement Award at the Women's Caucus for Art convention in New York in 1986.
 Throughout the decade women identified and defined an array of relationships to feminist and mainstream concepts and concerns.
-Continuing through the decade women continued to question the meaning of existence through form and material.
+Continuing through the decade, women continued to question the meaning of existence through form and material.

 I didn't have time to be anyone's muse...
 I was too busy rebelling against my family and learning to be an artist.